spacetelescope/jwst/docs/jwst/jump/arguments.rst

 * ``--sat_required_snowball``: A boolean value that if True requires that there are saturated pixels within the enclosed jump circle.

+* ``--min_sat_radius_extend``: The minimum radius of the saturated core of a snowball required to for the radius of the saturated core to be extended.

-* ``--sat-expand``: Number of pixels to add to the radius of the saturated core of snowballs
+*``--sat-expand``: Number of pixels to add to the radius of the saturated core of snowballs

 * ``--edge_size``: Since of the region on the edges fo the NIR detectors where saturated cores are not required for snowball detection